ab-ten/amazon-jp-2clicker/README.md

 amazon-jp-2clicker
 ==================

 Firefox addon for stopping wrong click in amazon 1-click button (for kindle content page)
+Tested on Firefox 24.0

 Installation
 ------------